code-star/slides/slides/graphql-for-microservices-2016-05.md

 - Started at Codestar in 2015
 - Currently doing Scala at Wehkamp
     - Team <span style="color: lime; font-size: 1.1em">Lime </span>-- Wehkamp Universal App
-        - back-end

 <aside class="notes">
 - Hi!
 My name is Ishaan.
 I've been with Codestar since the end of 2015 en on now on my first full-time Scala assignment at Wehkamp.
-Currently I'm in Team Lime, which is repsonsible for developing the back-end of the android and iOS mobile apps.
+Currently I'm in Team Lime, which is repsonsible for developing Wehkamp Universal App for android and iOS.
 In the second half of the presentation i'll give you a peek into how this works.
-But for now i'll give the word back to hamza to talk more about the Wehkamp and it's infrastructure.
+But for now i'll give the word back to Hamza.
 </aside>

 # Wehkamp ![](img/graphql/wehkamp.png){style="height:0.7em;margin-bottom:-0.05em"}